 CDE, an integral aspect of DevOps, aims to minimize the friction points that are inherent in software deployment or release processes.
 By automating each of the steps for build deployments, it ensures safe code release.
 When combined with CI and CD, it improves collaboration between various teams and enables the delivery of high-quality software for continued success.

-Learn more about continuous delivery and how it can be used to optimize the software development process.
+Schedule a free consultation to speak to a Synoptek expert about continuous delivery and how it can be used to optimize the software development process.

 © 2020 Synoptek, LLC.
 All Rights Reserved.

 If you accept that technology is critical to your achieving your company’s business results and that the management and support of that technology, engaging with Synoptek is critical.